 2015

 The SSDP Chapter Activity Tracker was created.
 The CAT gives SSDPers the opportunity to earn points for activities and redeem those points for benefits, improves collaboration and competition among chapters, and keeps our outreach team connected to campus activities.
+In addition, we launched SSDP’s Alumni Association, a program that provides a framework for SSDPers to stay connected and involved after graduation.

 New York, NY